All Products

 INSERT INTO test_Hive2SelectDB WITH LABEL test_label SELECT * FROM hive_catalog.testdb.hive_t;

-The destination table data is displayed on the left and the source data table is displayed on the right.
+8. Query the destination table to verify the data.
+The destination table data is shown on the left and the source data on the right.

 image